-FDA alert does not impact Seres’ microbiome investigational therapeutic candidates
+FDA alert is related to unapproved fecal microbiota transplantation (FMT) and does not impact Seres’ investigational microbiome therapeutic candidates

 About Seres Therapeutics

-Seres Therapeutics, Inc. (MCRB) is a leading microbiome therapeutics platform company developing a novel class of biological drugs that are designed to treat disease by restoring the function of a dysbiotic microbiome, where the state of bacterial diversity and function is imbalanced.
+Seres Therapeutics, Inc. (Nasdaq: MCRB), is a leading microbiome therapeutics platform company developing a novel class of biological drugs that are designed to treat disease by restoring the function of a dysbiotic microbiome, where the state of bacterial diversity and function is imbalanced.
 Seres’ SER-287 program has obtained Fast Track and Orphan Drug designation from the U.S. Food and Drug Administration and is being evaluated in a Phase 2b study in patients with active mild-to-moderate ulcerative colitis.
 Seres’ SER-109 program has obtained Breakthrough Therapy and Orphan Drug designations from the FDA and is in Phase 3 development for recurrent C. difficile infection.
-Seres is also developing SER-401 in a Phase 1b study in patients with metastatic melanoma.
-For more information, please visit www.serestherapeutics.com.
+Seres is also developing SER-401 in a Phase 1b study in patients with metastatic melanoma and SER-301 for ulcerative colitis.
+For more information, please see www.serestherapeutics.com.

 This press release contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 All statements contained in this press release that do not relate to matters of historical fact should be considered forward-looking statements, including statements relating to FDA approval of Seres’ therapeutic candidates.
 Any forward-looking statements represent management’s opinions as of the date of this press release.
 While we may elect to update such forward-looking statements at some point in the future, we disclaim any obligation to do so, even if subsequent events cause our views to change.
 These forward-looking statements should not be relied upon as representing our views as of any date subsequent to the date of this press release.